WHAT IS SEA GLASS AND WHERE DOES IT COME FROM?

 - 3) Rare Colors: Pink, Citron, Deep Seafoam, Teal Green, Aqua, Cobalt blue, Cornflower blue, Purple (lavender)

 - 4) Extremely Rare: Orange, Red, Yellow, Turquoise, Teal blue, Gray

 ULTRA RARE SEA GLASS

-"Ultra Rare" sea glass is a term that we coined to define the multi-layered, colorful pieces of unique glass from England.
+"Ultra-Rare" sea glass is a term that we coined to define the multi-layered, colorful pieces of unique glass from England.
 The term "Ultra Rare" is now widely used in the sea glass community and is also referred to as "End of Day" sea glass or "Flash Glass".

 WHERE CAN SEA GLASS BE FOUND?

 Sea glass is not as plentiful and easy to find as it once was.
 Most people say they search and search but find only a few pieces of sea glass, usually in the most common colors.
 As stated above (in the "what is sea glass and where does it come from" section), sea glass is slowly diminishing.
 It is also very rare to find sea glass on heavily populated beaches.
 One of the reasons for this is because town beaches or popular beaches are often very sandy and smooth.
 This is not the ideal sea glass environment.
 Remote rocky beaches are a great place to look.
-During a storm, it is these rocky areas that glass bottles can break against, which over time forms sea glass.
-It is also easier for sea glass to get suck on these beaches because there are more rocks for them to get wedged in between.
-Like everything else there are good days and bad ones but you never know what the tide will bring in!
+During a storm, it is these rocky areas that glass bottles can break against which, over time, forms sea glass.
+It is also easier for pieces of sea glass to get suck on these beaches because there are more rocks for them to get wedged in between.
+Like everything else there are good days and bad ones, but you never know what the tide will bring in!